-University of North Texas history will be made at the 2017 American Association of Law Libraries Annual Meeting, in Austin, Texas.
+University of North Texas history was made at the 2017 American Association of Law Libraries Annual Meeting, in Austin, Texas.
 The Mary Guittard Voegtle Law Librarian and Legal Informatics Endowed Scholarship was announced at the HALL/DALL/SWALL/UNT Alumni Reception on July 16, 2017.
-This scholarship, established by Mary Voegtle, UNT alumna, ’73 MLS, will be the first endowed scholarship for law librarianship offered by a Texas University and funded by a graduate.
+This scholarship, established by UNT alumna, Mary Voegtle, ’73 MLS, will be the first endowed scholarship for law librarianship offered by a Texas University and funded by a graduate.
 Voegtle established the scholarship to honor the work that law librarians do in legal settings, to inspire more students to pursue a career in legal settings, to benefit graduate students in the master’s program, and to help them succeed and live up to their full potential.

-The UNT Department of Information Science celebrates and honors Mary Voegtle for her contribution to, and support for the University and UNT Law Librarianship program.
+The UNT Department of Information Science celebrates and honors Mary Voegtle for her contribution to, and support for the University, and UNT Law Librarianship program.